Listen Get

 Keywords

-53 Abstract
+51 Abstract

-54 1.
-Introduction: The Preference Aggregation Problem
+52 Introduction: The Preference Aggregation Problem

 Modern democracies face an increasingly acute challenge: how to translate the diverse, often conflicting preferences of millions of citizens into coherent public policy.
 Traditional electoral mechanisms were designed for an era of limited communication, discrete choices, and relatively homogeneous electorates.
 Today’s policy landscape (spanning healthcare allocation, infrastructure investment, climate adaptation, research funding, and social services) demands more sophisticated preference elicitation than periodic elections can provide.

 The fundamental problem is computational and cognitive.
 When citizens are asked to rank or rate dozens of competing priorities simultaneously, they face impossible cognitive demands.
-Research in behavioral economics has consistently demonstrated that humans cannot reliably compare more than 7±2 options simultaneously (Miller 1956).
+Research in behavioral economics has consistently demonstrated that humans cannot reliably compare more than 7±2 options simultaneously140.
 Humans struggle to make consistent judgments over large sets of options.
 Pairwise comparisons keep each decision local and cognitively manageable even when the full budget has thousands of items.

 Yet modern government budgets allocate resources across thousands of line items, each representing implicit trade-offs against all others.

-Figure 54.1: Cognitive Load Comparison: Direct Ranking vs. RAPPA.
+Figure 52.1: Cognitive Load Comparison: Direct Ranking vs. RAPPA.
 Assessing many items simultaneously exceeds human working memory (\(7 \pm 2\)).
 RAPPA decomposes this into a sequence of binary choices, keeping cognitive load low.

 Existing solutions fall into three inadequate categories.
 First, representative democracy delegates preference aggregation to elected officials, introducing principal-agent problems, capture by special interests, and systematic misalignment between voter preferences and policy outcomes.
 Second, direct democracy mechanisms like referenda and citizen initiatives reduce complex trade-offs to binary choices, losing crucial information about preference intensity and creating winner-take-all dynamics that harm minorities with strong preferences.
 Third, expert-driven technocracy may achieve allocative efficiency but lacks democratic legitimacy and cannot incorporate the subjective welfare considerations that only citizens themselves can evaluate.